agentrickard/domain/domain_config/README.md

 name: Three
 slogan: 'My site slogan'
 ```

+*Warning: do not copy over the `uuid` value into the new file.
+Doing so may
+cause the configuration import to fail.*

 We want this to apply when the domain `three.example.com` is active and English
 is the active language.
 Therefore, this file would be named
 `domain.config.three_example_com.en.system.site`.
 If we wanted this file to